Five essential skills for an analyst

 - Making results meaningful to others

-- Having clear verbal communication and storytelling skills
+- Applying clear verbal communication and storytelling skills

-- Being able to understand business strategy and adapt communications accordingly
+- Understanding business strategy and adapting communications accordingly

 - Having a good knowledge of data visualisation software